 Kereru Kindy Wellsford enrols children from 3 months to age 6 years.
-Kereru Kindy Huapai and Whangarei enrol children aged 2 years to 6 years.
+Kereru Kindy Whangarei enrol children aged 2 years to 6 years.

 You are very welcome to visit us.
 We would love to show you and your child around our centre.
 The best way is to contact us and organise a time.
 See the relevant centre page for contact details.